cs31415/cs31415.github.io/writings/india-2025-diary.md

 We go past Malad and halt in Borivli.
 We could have boarded here.
 It would have been slightly quicker to reach than Mumbai central.
 Oh well.

 We go past shabby apartments in Vasai-Virar and Nala Sopara (reminds us of Sapna from Kapil Sharma Show) with wide open trash filled drains in front of them.
 These are not natural ditches.
 Someone consciously designed this atrocity.
 Why is impossible to fathom.
 It is constructed to be a breeding ground for diseases besides looking and smelling disgusting.
 Why people living here willingly accept this abomination is a mystery.
-Is this the culmination of a philosophy that prioritizes inner versus external growth, or merely a civic administration sorely lacking in training and funds allied with a citizenry made apathetic by their own impotence, or the tolerant and non-organizing nature of Hinduism that leads to people not caring about the world immediately outside their doorstep?
+Is this the culmination of a philosophy that prioritizes inner versus external growth, or merely a civic administration sorely lacking in training and funds allied with a citizenry made apathetic by their own impotence, or the tolerant and non-organizing nature of Indians that leads to people not caring about the world immediately outside their doorstep?
 Then again this is a nation of slogans. *Swachh Bharat, garibi hatao, mera desh mahaan, saare jahan se achha, athithi devo bhavah*.
 Putting in the thought and the work required to make the slogans a reality is harder.
-How can one bestow divinity upon guests while inviting them into such unsanitary conditions?
+If the guest is God, then one must not invite them unless the house is cleaned.

 The countryside is incredibly scenic especially in the monsoon.
 Small rivers are crossed.
 Many of these bridges were probably built by my grandfather, who was a civil engineer with the railways.
 As we speed past Vapi, the buildings turn even shabbier.
 We wonder what people living near smaller stations do for a living.
 Factory workers, local businesses, farm hands, retirees?